civilrightscoldcaseact/civilrightscoldcaseact.github.io/_sections/7-what-can-i-do.md

 <div>
 <div>
 <div>
-If you're in the United States and want to participate directly, we can help you find your lawmakers and write an email to them.
-You can <a href="javascript:void(0)" onclick="emailPopup('Representative', '', 'rep')">click here</a> to view a template email provided for you to send to your representative.
+If you're in the United States and want to participate directly, we can help you find your lawmakers and write an email to them, expressing your support for our bill while pushing for nominations.
 <div>
 <div>
 <div>